siteleaf/learn.siteleaf.com/_siteleaf-v2/improved-metadata-in-v2.markdown

 weight: 5
 ---

-We've greatly improved the metadata user experience in V2!
-Now you can define defaults on a per-page basis, have repeatable fields, and fields can now be arrays or objects, in addition to the standard text field.
+We've greatly improved the metadata user experience in v2!
+Now you can define defaults on a per-page basis, have repeatable fields, and fields can now be lists or objects in addition to the standard text field.

 ## Setting default fields